A viewpoint by Yann Petiot, Chief Information Security Officer at Amaris Consulting.

 While these technological defenses offer formidable protection, it is crucial to recognize that cybercriminals are constantly evolving their tactics and techniques.
 They are adept at finding new ways to breach defenses, underscoring the truth that no single solution is entirely impervious.

-The last line of defense
+Human firewall, the last line of defense

 Think of your organization’s cybersecurity as a well-fortified castle with multiple layers of defense.
 The moat and drawbridge represent your technological safeguards, and the guards manning the walls are your security systems.
 But what if an intruder manages to breach all these defenses and stands at the castle’s gates?
 This is where the human element comes into play.